-“That’ll be one hundred twenty-eight eighty-eight,” said the young woman behind the counter.
+“That’ll be sixty-one thirty-three,” said the young woman behind the counter.

 Time was money, and that saying was more popular than ever in this modern business world, but spending both time and money were far easier than saving them.